 In Norway there are an increased number of women with BRCA mutation, these women have an increased risk of developing breast cancer during their lifetime.
 The treatment is usually prophylactic mastectomy.

 I perform many of these types of surgeries in team with a breast surgeon.
 In these procedures the breast surgeon performs a so called skin sparing mastectomy and I as a plastic surgeon then reconstruct the breast usually using implants together with skin- muscle flaps or with the use of cellular dermal plates.
 The main problem is that the skin coverage over the implant can be very thin and thus have compromised circulation and decreased thermal abilities.
-I have used wool pads postoperatively routinely since 2012 to maintain normal body temperature in the breasts and to prevent hypothermia which can lead to yet decreased circulation in the breast skin.

 The patients tolerate the pads very good and many continue to use the pads even after many weeks because they find them comfortable and they feel less coldness on the reconstructed breast.”

 Head of plastic surgery, Aleris Private Hospital Rogaland, Norway